rjohnz/oneplus-larry-orangefox/README.md

 - [X] And many more

 #### Credits
-- TWRP team and everyone involved for their amazing work.
+- TWRP/OrangeFox team and everyone involved for their amazing work.

 ## Device picture